-The term Extinction Coefficient is used for a measure of extinction by some grains of dust per given wavelength, i.e., showing the underlying mechanism of reddening.
-Obviously the extinction coefficient depends upon the characteristics of the grain.
+The term extinction is also used for a quantity indicating the degree to which light is absorbed or scattered even if some light gets through.
+Objects bright enough to show through the dust are likely to experience reddening.
+An extinction curve is the function of degree of extinction against wavelength.
+A particular galaxy often has a characteristic curve related to characteristics of its ISM and star formation.
+The term extinction coefficient is used for a measure of extinction by some grains of dust per given wavelength, i.e., showing the underlying mechanism of reddening.
+The extinction coefficient depends upon the characteristics of the grain.
 The fact that it is generally also inversely proportional to the wavelength implies reddening:

 σλ Qλ = —— σg